wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 Further, when a *Client* connects to a *Router* over a local-only transport such as Unix domain sockets, the file system permissions can be used to create implicit trust.
 E.g. if only the OS user under which the *Router* runs has the permission to create a Unix domain socket under a specific path, *Clients* connecting to that path can trust in the router authenticity.

-### Client Authentication
+## Client Authentication

-Authentication of a *Client* to a *Router* at the WAMP level is not part of this basic profile.
-A WAMP Advanced Profile may specify such mechanisms.
+Authentication of a *Client* to a *Router* at the WAMP level is not part of the basic profile.

-When running over TLS, a *Router* may authenticate a *Client* at the transport level by doing a *client certificate based authentication*.
+When running over TLS, a *Router* MAY authenticate a *Client* at the transport level by doing a *client certificate based authentication*.

-#### Routers are trusted
+### Routers are trusted

 *Routers* are *trusted* by *Clients*.